xmidt-org/themis/README.md

 ## Code of Conduct

 This project and everyone participating in it are governed by the [XMiDT Code Of Conduct](https://xmidt.io/code_of_conduct/).
-By participating, you agree to this code.
+By participating, you agree to this Code.

 ## Details
 Themis provides a flexible strategy to issue JWT tokens to devices that need to connect to the XMiDT cluster.